 No matter what type of business you have, there is always going to be competition.
 Even if you’re a leader in your domain or you’re just a start-up, you should always keep a close eye on the competitors.
-In the online world, some may argue that this task is easier since everything is just a click away.
-But if you don’t know what to look for and more importantly who to look for, everything is in vain.
+Easy to say, hard to do, right?

-Think only at the fact that if you’re not in top 10 SERP for your most important keywords, you’re chances are pretty slim to interact with potential customers.
-And if you are in those top 10, who are the other 9 appearing for the same keywords as you?
+Think only at the fact that if you’re not in top 10 for organic search for your most important keywords, your chances are pretty slim to interact with potential customers.
+And if you are in those top 10, who are the other 9 ranking for the same keywords as you?

 1. Identify and Classify your Competitors

 Who are your competitors ? this is the first question you should seek answers to.
 Without this vital information you can’t go any further with your competitive analysis.
 There are a couple of things that you should keep in mind to discover your competitors – you don’t have to create a comprehensive list with all the competition.
 You just need to select the most important competitors that you are interested in monitoring.

 Keep in mind, the process of selecting your competitors is not through SEO.
 You need to use your knowledge and expertise in your niche to identify them.